Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Approach

 \subsection{Reinforcement Learning}

-Although the rewriter acquires a basic ability to remove relevant private information after supervised fine-tuning, further optimization is still needed to retain sufficient essential public information while removing as much private information as possible.
-To further train Eraser4RAG, we employ RL framework with PPO algorithm \cite{ppo_1,ppo_2}.
-In the context of RL, the optimization of the rewriter can be viewed as a Markov Decision Process (MDP) represented by the 5-tuple $\langle S, A, P, r, \gamma \rangle$.
-Here, the state space $S$ is a finite set constrained by the vocabulary and the sequence length.
-The action space $A$ comprises the available vocabulary and the transition probability $P$ is determined by the policy network, specifically the rewriter $\mathcal{M}_{\theta}$.
-The reward function $R$ provides the reward value based on the current state, and $\gamma$ is the discount factor.
+Although the rewriter acquires a basic ability to remove relevant private information after supervised fine-tuning, further optimization is required to retain sufficient essential public information while removing as much private information as possible.
+We employ RL framework with PPO algorithm \cite{ppo_1,ppo_2} to further optimize Eraser4RAG.
+We formulate rewriting as a sequence-level decision process, where the state consists of the input document and generated prefix, the action is the next token sampled from the rewriter, and the reward is computed after the complete rewritten document is generated.

-During the RL phase, the model is further optimized to enhance its ability to remove private information while preserving public information.
-The reward function $R$ is designed based on the privacy retention rate $r_{\text{pri}}$ and the public information retention rate $r_{\text{pub}}$ in the rewritten document $d'$, evaluating the quality of each rewriting:
+The reward function $R$ is designed based on the privacy retention rate $r_{\text{pri}}$ and the public information retention rate $r_{\text{pub}}$, evaluating the rewriting:

 where $r_{\text{pub}}$, $r_{\text{pri}} \in [0,1]$, and $p$ is a dynamically adjusted parameter. $R$ balances two competing objectives: maximizing the retention of public information while minimizing the presence of private information.
 The exponential penalty term $\exp(-p \cdot r_{\text{pri}})$ ensures that even a small amount of retained private information significantly reduces the reward, strongly encouraging the model to eliminate all privacy-sensitive content.
 At the same time, the linear dependence on $r_{\text{pub}}$ incentivizes the preservation of as much public information as possible.
-The parameter $p$ dynamically adjusts the trade-off, allowing fine-grained control over privacy protection stringency.
+The parameter $p$ controls the privacy–utility trade-off.